royerlab/napari-chatgpt/README.md

 ## Video Demos:

-Not everyone will want or can get an API key for the latest and best LLM models, so here are videos showcasing what's possible.
+Not everyone will want, or can, get an API key for the latest and best LLM models, so here are videos showcasing what's possible.
 You will notice that Omega sometimes fails on its first attempt, typically because of mistaken parameters for functions, or other syntax errors.
 But it also often recovers by having access to the error message,